When we sing for any audience, breath is life – literally of course, but also the life of the sound depends on HOW we breathe.

 When we sing, we are breathing out in an unusual way, and producing sound energy.
 Music also evokes an emotional response when performed well – let’s call that emotional energy.
 So our instrument is putting out huge amounts of physical, sound and emotional energy.
 Is that why we’re so drained by the end of the song?
 The fact is, we SHOULDN’T be drained, we should have MORE energy (be more pumped) at the end than at the beginning.

-As a Showmanship tool, we talk about bringing in the emotional message of each phrase on the breath that precedes it.
+As a Showmanship tool, we talk about bringing in the emotional message of each phrase on the breath that precedes it (or even “cross-fading” into the previous phrase).
 I like to talk about inhalation being our only opportunity to TAKE IN ENERGY while we perform.
 Breath is life, so each breath we take during a song should come with a rush of energy, which we immediately transfer into the sound and emotional energy delivered in the phrase.
 So take in that emotional energy (with a spring-relax breath) before every phrase and you will feel your performance energy build and build.

 So back to the LONG BREATH (nee pregnant pause)…. it can take a long time, but should be a slow, steady inhale of breath and energy, setting up the next phrase.